An Integrated Software Development System for ARM Cortex-M Microcontrollers and Xilinx FPGA Systems

 Yes - it's hard to believe but it is almost true.
 The compiler was not designed to target every CPU architecture under the sun.
-It was developed from the ground up specifically to support ARM targets so it is compact and comprehensible.
+It was developed from the ground up specifically to support ARM and Xilinx targets so it is compact and comprehensible.
 Unlike other compilers, its size is measured in thousands, not hundreds of thousands (or even millions in some cases!) lines of code.
 The end-result is a very robust system and any compiler bugs reported have been fixed in the subsequent release.

 Troubleshooting your Code